-Energy is one of the most precious resources on earth and its use and misuse has global consequences.
-The need to make smart use of fossil fuels and to harness more sustainable sources of energy is a pressing global issue.
+Energy resources are vital to life on our planet and their use or misuse has global consequences.
+The need to make smarter use of fossil fuels and to harness more sustainable sources of energy is a pressing issue.

-As UCD we are working to find solutions to the energy challenges of the 21st century, in particular Smart Grids, Smart Cities, Integration of Renewable Energy Sources, and the interface between energy and ICT as well as the traditional energy sources of oil and gas.
-Through our research programme in energy, we partner extensively with the energy industry in developing the national grid, we look at the ability to integrate sustainable forms of energy from Ireland and our neighbours, we analyse the economics of renewable energy, we seek to enable the policy framework to promote efficient energy use, and we support the incubation of emerging enterprises.
+At UCD we are working to find solutions to the energy challenges of the 21st century, in particular Smart Grids, Smart Cities, integration of renewable energy sources, as well as the traditional energy sources of oil and gas.
+Through our research programmes in energy, we work extensively with industry partners in developing the national grid, we look at the ability to integrate sustainable forms of energy, we analyse the economics of renewable energy and we seek to enable the policy framework to promote more efficient energy use.

 Key Areas of Research in UCD include: